 How a Rock Concert Turned Nelson Mandela into a Cold Warrior

-In standing for justice, Nelson Mandela was a Cold Warrior to help end 20th Century totalitarianism, and his 1988 birthday concert was a shot fired.
-By Kevin Baron
+In standing for justice, Nelson Mandela helped end 20th-century totalitarianism.
+His 1988 birthday concert was a shot fired.

 Three years after Live Aid became legend and set a new standard for social justice mega-benefit concerts, the world’s top musical acts put on another big concert, known simply as the Concert for Nelson Mandela.
 Neither show was a first.
 Big concerts designed to raise money, awareness and public consciousness (often at great risk) for a political or socio-economic issue have existed for hundreds of years.
 In the 1700s, still under British rule, musicians sang in Boston churches to raise funds and awareness for Revolutionary War fighters.
 In the 1800s, they sang for women’s suffrage.
 In 1949, black entertainer Paul Robeson’s civil rights concert in Peekskill, N.Y., ended with race riots.
 In 1968, performers sang at Carnegie Hall to protest working conditions for California grape pickers.
 Woodstock was Woodstock.
 And in 1971, George Harrison threw the Concert for Bangladesh at Madison Square Garden.